zaidqureshi2/Resume/resume.txt

 - Original projects include:
-    * a rolling log implementation for AngularJS paired with Cordova, with a focus on using promises (futures) for synchronous code.
+    * a rolling log implementation for AngularJS paired with Cordova, with a focus on using promises (futures) for asynchronous code.
     * a schedule generator for the University of Ottawa.
 This Java project used a UML code generator for its core data structures, has a Swing/AWT GUI, draws on a Canvas, and uses a client/server architecture.
 The web scraping